 In order to be eligible for nomination to the Schmidt Science Fellows application process, candidates must meet the following requirements:

-- Students from these UCSF PhD programs are eligible: Bioengineering, BMI, BMS, Biophysics, CCB, DSCB, Neuroscience, OCS, PSPG, and Tetrad
+- Students from these UCSF PhD programs are eligible: Bioengineering (UCSF-based); BMI, BMS, Biophysics, CCB, CPH (UCSF-based); Epidemiology; DSCB; Neuroscience; OCS; PSPG, and Tetrad.

-- Have completed, or expect to complete, all of the requirements for the conferral of their PhD in one of these fields between May 15, 2025 and June 30, 2026.
+- Have completed, or expect to complete, all requirements for the conferral of their PhD in one of these fields between May 1, 2026 and June 30, 2027.

 - Be nominated by a designated senior official at one of our nominating partner institutions.